vshn/appcat/README.md

 If you want to print the diff while using the debugger you can simply do this:

-* Star the local debugging session as described
+* Start the local debugging session as described
-* Run `make render-diff -e DEBUG=Developmen`
+* Run `make render-diff -e DEBUG=Development`

 NOTE: `crank render` has a 60s timeout, so you might run into it, if your debugging takes longer